-{} Constituency Labour Party Women's Branch (this Women's Branch)
+1. {} Constituency Labour Party Women's Branch (this Women's Branch)

 - To ensure that women's voices are heard in the Party, through monitoring women's involvement in activities, and shaping the women's agenda and contributing to policy making. - To encourage and support women members to play a full and active part in all the Party's activities, - To build links with women in the community, through contact with trade unions, community organisations and individual women, consultation, campaigning and joint working. - 4.
-To encourage women to join the Party and to ensure that new women members are welcomed. - 5.
-To work jointly with Labour women in neighbouring CLPs in the delivery of the above aims.
+To encourage women to join the Party and to ensure that new women members are welcomed. - To work jointly with Labour women in neighbouring CLPs in the delivery of the above aims.

 - The membership of the Women's branch shall consist of all individual women members in { } Constituency Labour Party.
-All women members shall be mailed at least annually to inform them about the activity of the Women's branch and/ or officer. - Women's branches may be established on alternative electoral boundaries (such as local authorities) with the agreement of the NEC Equalities Committee.
-Any Women's Branches which cross CLP boundaries shall retain the rights of interaction with component CLPs as defined by Clause VI below. - 3.
-A proportion of members' subscriptions should be allocated to this Women's Branch as determined by the CLP General Meeting (s), or by the Executive Committee if given such delegated authority by the General Meeting.
+All women members shall be mailed at least annually to inform them about the activity of the Women's branch and/ or officer. - To facilitate communication and organisation of the Women's Branches, Women's Branch Secretaries and CLP Women's Officers shall have appropriate access to Party systems in order to email women members. - 3.
+Women's branches may be established on alternative electoral boundaries (such as local authorities) with the agreement of the National Women's Committee.
+Any Women's Branches which cross CLP boundaries shall retain the rights of interaction with component CLPs as defined by Clause VI below.

+4. A proportion of members' subscriptions should be allocated to this Women's Branch as determined by the CLP General Meeting (s), or by the Executive Committee if given such delegated authority by the General Meeting.

 - Where possible or necessary, the officers of this Women's branch shall be chair, vice chair, secretary, and treasurer.
-This Women's branch shall appoint two auditors when required and other functional officers as required - This Women's branch executive shall consist of the officers, the women's officer(s) of any CLP(s) covered by the Women's branch and, if required, not more than four other members. - 3.
+This Women's branch shall appoint two auditors when required and other functional officers as required - 2.
+This Women's branch executive shall consist of the officers, the women's officer(s) of any CLP(s) covered by the Women's branch and, if required, not more than four other members. - 3.
 Elections for these posts shall be held at the annual meeting.